milgra/brawl/README.md

 - re-write physics and collosion based on cljs-brawl
 - add snow and other new stuff from cljs-brawl
 - zc_util2 should show its a math lib
-- freetype for text rendering
 - labfej tapadjon foldre
 - ne sebezzen a hulla amig viszed
 - rombolhato tereptargyak
 - intersection detection egyszerusitese
+- after first win multiply enemy count